Listen to this article now

 You will notice that most organizations have social programs aimed at impacting their communities.
 They have service programs that give back to the community.
 You will get most of them engaging in charity work and taking care of the environment.

 Millennials are purpose-driven, and this is incorporated in the way they conduct their business.
 Many startup businesses have a code of conduct which enables them to enhance ethical practices in their job.

 Millennials Value Work-Life Balance

 Most of you would agree that the older generation did not entirely prioritize work-life balance.
 People had to work almost all of their time, foregoing things like hobbies and ample family time.
 However, things are different now.

-Most millennial entrepreneurs are eager to enjoy all that life has to offer, and so they do not work themselves to the bone.
+Most millennial entrepreneurs are eager to enjoy all that life has to offer, so they do not work themselves to the bone.
 They have seen the work-life experience of their predecessors, and they are determined to change that.

-Most millennials have flexible working hours, and so they get ample time to do other activities.
+Most millennials have flexible working hours, so they get ample time to do other activities.
 Besides, most organizations offer services like team-building activities and regular health checkups to ensure their staff works productively.

 All said and done, there is a significant shift in how millennial entrepreneurs work compared to their predecessors.
 The difference has been greatly attributed to changing trends and technological advancements.

 What are some other ways you know millennial entrepreneurs differ from previous generations?
 Let us know down in the comments.